Links on Android Authority may earn us a commission. Learn more.

 Is this part of the same series as the existing films?

-It looks like The Lord of the Rings series will be a prequel to Tolkien’s novels rather than Peter Jackson’s films.
+The Lord of the Rings: The Rings of Power will be a prequel to Tolkien’s novels rather than Peter Jackson’s films.

-This makes some sense as Jackson doesn’t seem to be in any way involved.
+This makes some sense as Jackson isn’t in any way involved.
 It’s not 100% clear what deals Amazon might have made or be willing to make to tie this series into the existing films though.

 If they were linked, it seems a safe bet that Amazon would have mentioned as much by now.
 The Lord of the Rings and Hobbit movies were huge, and they raked in cash.
 That existing brand is likely why Amazon is pumping so much money into the new show.
 So, while we can’t make any promises, don’t expect Elijah Wood or Ian McKellen to show up.